Renault: World War II and aftermath (1939–1944)

 Responding to the chaotic situation at Renault, a 27 September 1944 meeting of the Council of Ministers (fr) took place under de Gaulle's presidency.
 Postwar European politics had quickly become polarised between communists and anti-communists, and in France de Gaulle was keen to resist Communist Party attempts to monopolise the political dividends available to resistance heroes: politically Billancourt was a communist stronghold.
 The government decided to "requisition" the Renault factories.
 A week later, on 4 October, Pierre Lefaucheux, a resistance leader with a background in engineering and top-level management, was appointed provisional administrator of the firm, assuming his responsibilities at once.

-Meanwhile, the provisional government accused Louis Renault of collaborating with the Germans.
+Meanwhile, provisional government accused Louis Renault of collaborating with the Germans.
 In the frenzied atmosphere of those early post-liberation days, with many wild accusations, Renault was advised by his lawyers to present himself to a judge.
 He appeared before Judge Marcel Martin, on 22 September 1944 and was arrested on 23 September 1944, as were several other French automobile-industry leaders.
 Renault's harsh handling of the 1936–1938 strikes had left him without political allies and no one came to his aid.
 He was incarcerated at Fresnes prison where he died on 24 October 1944 under unclear circumstances, while awaiting trial.

 On 1 January 1945, by de Gaulle's decree, the company was posthumously expropriated from Louis Renault.
 On 16 January 1945, it was formally nationalised as Régie Nationale des Usines Renault.
 Renault's were the only factories permanently expropriated by the French government.
 In subsequent years, the Renault family tried to have the nationalisation rescinded by French courts and receive compensation.
 In 1945, and again in 1961, the Courts responded that they had no authority to review the government's actions.